floppyflop2/powerplant-coding-challenge/README.md

 # Build

-To run the application go in the directoy powerplant-coding-challenge\powerplant-coding-challenge-api\powerplant-coding-challenge-api and execute the command "dotnet build" then "dotnet run"
+To run the application:
+  - go in the directoy powerplant-coding-challenge\powerplant-coding-challenge-api\powerplant-coding-challenge-api and execute the command
+  - "dotnet build"
+  - "dotnet run"

 not that there is many config files in the NLog.config you can set:
   - internalLogFile with the path for the internal logs